 Our rapidly growing Child and Adolescent Division, directed by Matthew Biel, MD, MSc, has become a national and local leader in innovative programs that target underserved populations.
 Clinicians in our division have expertise in early childhood mental health, neurodevelopmental disorders including autism and ADHD, pediatric mood and anxiety disorders, trauma-related disorders, and pediatric psychosomatic disorders.
 We provide clinical services at Georgetown as well as in partnership with several key community partners, including integrated mental health services in primary care with our partner Federally Qualified Health Center, Mary’s Center.
 We have significantly expanded our school-based mental health services, and collaborate with public and public charter school systems in Washington.
 Our research activities in child and adolescent mental health are expanding rapidly as well, with grant-funded projects in early childhood mental health, trauma, school-based mental health, and integrated care.

 Our teaching programs, under the direction of Mayada Akil, MD, Vice Chair for Education, provide outstanding training in our general psychiatry residency program.
-We also offer fellowships in Child and Adolescent Psychiatry (Colin Stewart, MD; Program Director) and Psychosomatic Medicine for which I am the Program Director.
+We also offer fellowships in Child and Adolescent Psychiatry (Colin Stewart, MD; Program Director) and Consultation-Liaison Psychiatry (Ted Liao, MD; Program Director).
 We provide extensive psychiatric education for Georgetown University medical students throughout all four years of their medical education.
 Residents and students also rotate through our valued affiliates, including MedStar Washington Hospital Center, the Washington Veterans Administration Medical Center, Adventist Behavioral Health, and others.
 Our teaching faculty includes not only our 50 core faculty here at Georgetown, but over 150 voluntary faculty who provide invaluable educational contributions.

 Our Research Division, under the direction of Mary Ann Dutton, PhD, Vice Chair for Research, has long-standing expertise in posttraumatic stress disorder, mental health service delivery for the underserved, community-based participatory research and mindfulness interventions.
 Our research includes projects focusing on areas such as trauma treatments for Veterans, mindfulness training for trauma, prevention of dating violence among rural African Americans, training of primary care providers, trauma among Latina immigrants, Generalized Anxiety Disorder, health disparities among African American adolescents, and mental health needs of torture survivors.
 In addition, we have active research in the genetics and biology of serious mental illness, based at the Washington VAMC.
 Most recently, we have launched a Huntington Disease Center in partnership with the Department of Neurology, directed by Karen Anderson, MD.